notbackstreet/watermarker/README.md

 watermarker image examples/example_image.jpg example_watermark.png -o 0.35 -n new_image.jpg
 ```

-### Watermark all images in a folder (new images will be saved to a folder named "watermarked" in the current directory")
+### Watermark all images in a folder
+Note: New images will be saved to a folder named "watermarked" in the current directory
 ```shell
 watermarker bulk imageFolder/ example_watermark.png
 ```